isauwuu/isauwuu/README.md

   <br>
   <code> ₊˚⊹ ♡ ⊹˚₊ </code>

   <p>Passionate about technology and committed to continuous learning.
-I am an <b>advanced programming student</b> constantly seeking new challenges that allow me to apply my knowledge to build innovative technological solutions.</p>
+Im an <b>advanced programming student</b> constantly seeking new challenges that allow me to apply my knowledge to build innovative technological solutions.</p>

   <p>My current technical focus is heavily geared towards <b>Backend Development</b> and <b>System Architecture</b>.
 I specialize in <b>Java</b> (OOP, concurrency, and low-level design), and I'm actively exploring how to build robust, scalable foundations that connect clean code with intelligent data solutions.</p>
 </div>